lambdacrash/jgp/README.md

 This number is mainly impacted by the stack size of each thread.
 This size can be changed with the `-Xss` JVM parameter.
 If threads do not use a large amount of data, and if you have 2GB of addressable memory, simply divide these 2GB by the `-Xss` value.
 For Linux, the `ulimit -a` will give some informations.

 ## Consuming queues in a perfect and ideal world
 Lets consider an application offering a simple `ping` service.
-Anybody is allowed to post a hostname in a queue and the application retreives a hostname from this queue and ping it one time.
+Anybody is allowed to post a hostname in a queue and the application retrieves a hostname from this queue and ping it one time.
 Assuming the mean ping time equals to 100ms and the application consumes the queue using 10 threads - each thread is in charge to ping only one host - what the theoretical optimal input rate of the queue ?
 In other terms, how many hostnames can be consumed per second.

 In this case, the answer is quite trivial - 10/0.1.
 The optimal input rate is 100 hostnames per second.
 Each thread will handle at most 10 hostname per second.